-The National Highway Traffic Safety Administration (NHTSA), National EMS Scope of Practice Model states that "credentialing is a local process by which an individual is permitted by a specific entity (the medical director) to practice in a specific setting (with an EMS provider)."
+The National Highway Traffic Safety Administration (NHTSA), National EMS Scope of Practice Model (PDF) states that "credentialing is a local process by which an individual is permitted by a specific entity (the medical director) to practice in a specific setting (with an EMS provider)."
 While EMS personnel are state licensed, they must be locally credentialed with an EMS provider in order to practice at their level of training.

 In no case will EMS personnel be allowed to practice above the license level of the EMS service.